VA INTERMEDIATE LEVEL I, Grade 9, Graphic Design Fall 2014

 Visual Arts Department POLICIES AND REQUIREMENTS for all classes are listed on our home page.
 It is the responsibility of each student to be familiar with and honor these policies.
 Click here to the TAB ON OUR HOME PAGE sketchbook and full toolbox is required daily in class.
 Students must have a thumb drive for this class.

 This Week’s Sketchbook Assignment, Due Monday, October 27, VA T-shirt Design. no pencil, must be in color of ink.
 All entries will be voted on by all VA students.
 Sawaya Law Firm Holiday Card (optional additional assignments for contest requirement).
 (All work must be totally original.
 You should do research or use the Idea Generators to come up with a strong idea.
 To receive a 10, you must submit the work on time, demonstrate a one-hour commitment, utilize an entire page, and address the prompt creatively.
-Unless specified, you may use the media of your choice.
+Unless specified, you may use the media of your choice.)